Amazing Handwriting Analysis Tips And Information For Beginners

 The Importance of Slant

-The slant is also very important in handwriting analysis.
+The slant is also a critical handwriting analysis.
 It represents how a person relates to other people.
 There are three slants in handwriting: slant to the left, the right, and up.

 Left Slant

-When a person’s handwriting is slanted to the left, it means they tend to be emotionally withdrawn and repressed.
+When a person’s handwriting is slanted to the left, they tend to be emotionally withdrawn and repressed.

 Right Slant

-If the writing is slanted to the right, it means that person has an easier time connecting with others.
+If the writing is slanted to the right, the person can easily connect with others.

 Straight Up

-When a person’s handwriting slants straight up, this means the person is most comfortable being independent.
+When a person’s handwriting slants straight up, the person is most comfortable being independent.

 Combination

-Having a combination of slants in a handwriting sample could reveal that a person changes moods easily.
+A combination of slants in a handwriting sample could reveal that a person changes moods quickly.
 They may be unpredictable when communicating with others.
 It is usually a dangerous sign when meeting someone new.

-To dive deeper into handwriting analysis tips and information, read Handwriting Analysis: The Complete Basic Book.
+Read Handwriting Analysis: The Complete Basic Book to dive deeper into handwriting analysis tips and information.

 Amount of Pressure